Troubleshooting Guide - Macintosh Version (6.0.7 to 9.2.2)

 The game is attempting to access a movie that has been incorrectly linked.
 This is a known problem in the game that you will need to avoid.
 You don't need to look at the robot to win the game.

-The game crashes when I use the security camera on Norad VI:
+The game crashes when I use the security camera in NORAD VI:

 The game is attempting to access a movie that has been incorrectly linked.
 This is a known problem in the game that you will need to avoid.
 You don't need to watch the video camera to win the game.

-The game crashes with a KRNL386.EXE error on Mars when I try to get back to the maintenance shuttle:
+The game crashes with a KRNL386.EXE error on Mars when I try to get back to the maintenance transport:

 The game is having problems while attempting to to load a death sceen.
-Avoid returning to the shuttle - you'll need to find another way out of this section of the game anyway.
+Avoid returning to the transport - you'll need to find another way out of this section of the game anyway.

 I can't get this game to run on Windows Vista or later:

 The 64-bit modes of Windows Vista and 7 are known to break backwards compatibility with 16-bit software.
-The best alternative at this time is to run an older version of Windows through Virtual PC or DOSbox.
+The best alternative at this time is to run an older version of Windows through Virtual PC or DOSbox, or try playing the more modern remake Pegasus Prime.

 The following codes are needed to gain access to restricted areas and files within the Temporal Security Annex: